-Once upon a time, having an organic beauty routine meant rubbing coffee grounds on your face and muddling your own face masks in the bathroom.
+Once upon a time, having a clean beauty routine meant rubbing coffee grounds or organic sugar on your body and muddling your own face masks in the bathroom.
 Now, it just means actually taking a second to pause and read ingredient labels (because that's what Emma Watson would do).
 Now more than ever, we actually care about what we're putting on our faces — and on our bodies.

 Here's the thing: Most self-tanners have to include at least one crazy-sounding chemical, dihydroxyacetone (DHA).
 It's a colorless compound created through microbial fermentation that reacts with the amino acids in your skin to reveal that temporary bronzed hue — but it's considered to be safe, posing zero health risks to the consumer (even according to EU standards).
 Plus, coating your skin in a chemical that eventually washes off is a whole lot better than baking in UV rays, right?

-Ahead, shop the organic self-tanners we love — and that your skin will love, too.
+Ahead, shop the clean self-tanners we love — and that your skin will love, too.